ustaxcourt/ef-cms/docs/IMPORTING_PRACTITIONER_USERS.md

 Running the script will generate a log file, `bulk-import-log.txt`.
 Users that were successfully created will receive an email with login instructions.
 Any errors will be printed to the log file for further evaluation.

-NOTES:
+Notes:
 1. If there is no postalCode available
     a.
-For DOMESTIC country types, postalCode should be set to '00000' when there is no value supplied
+For DOMESTIC country types, postalCode should defaults to '00000' when there is no value supplied
     b.
-For INTERNTIONAL country types, postalCode should be set to the country name or 'N/A' when there is no value supplied
+For INTERNTIONAL country types, postalCode should be set to the country name and defaults to 'N/A' when there is no value supplied
 2. If there is no value supplied for ```birthYear```, it defaults to 1950 (this happens programmatically)
 3. If there is no value supplied for ```originalBarState```, it defaults to 'N/A' (this happens programmatically)
 4. If the ```admissionStatus``` is not 'Active', the practitioner's role is set to ```inactivePractitioner```